sto3014/LRCloud/README.md

 ---

-* If you remove downloads for photos that are kept permanently the content is deleted but immediately re-download.
+* At the time LR/Cloud is not able to retrieve the keep-status of the files.
+So if you remove downloads for photos that are kept permanently the content is deleted but immediately re-download.
-* The download of photos doesn't keep them permanently.
+* At the time LR/Cloud is not able to change the keep-status of the files.
+LR/Cloud ony downloads photos, but doesn't keep them permanently.
 I.e., if your cloud service is configured to remove downloads to save disk space, your previously downloaded photos may be removed in the future.

 ## Acknowledgements